John Rigby & Company: Company history

-In addition to the pioneering Nitro Express cartridge, Rigby was also noted for the unique vertical-bolt or rising-bite action, used only on its best-grade double rifles and shotguns.
-Based on the Rigby-Bissell Patent of 1879, this is a complex and massively strong locking system with a post that rises vertically out of the break-off into a U-shaped loop extending rearward from the top rib of the barrels, as a third fastener.
+In addition to the Nitro Express cartridge, Rigby was noted for the vertical-bolt, or rising-bite, action, used on its double rifles and shotguns.
+Based on the Rigby-Bissell Patent of 1879, this is a locking system with a post that rises vertically from the break-off into a U-shaped loop extending rearward from the top rib of the barrels, serving as a third fastener.
 Between 1879 and 1933, Rigby built approximately one thousand rising-bite guns and rifles in many different bores.
-Today, these are coveted by shooters and collectors.
 Within a few weeks after the first new rising-bite action passed London proof, in November 2014, Rigby received orders for more than a dozen such rifles.
 Following the unveiling of the first completed modern rising-bite in January 2016, Rigby received over 20 further orders for rising-bite shotguns and rifles.

 John Rigby died in 1916, leaving a prosperous business in the hands of his son, Theodore.
-After Theodore Rigby's death, in 1951, the company was acquired by Vernon Harriss, who was a solicitor, business man, international match rifle shot and holder of the Royal Warrant.
+After Theodore Rigby's death in 1951, the company was acquired by Vernon Harriss, a solicitor, businessman, international match rifle shooter, and holder of the Royal Warrant.
 After Mr Harriss' death in 1965, his widow sold the business in 1968 to a team of investors led by David Marx.
 Marx contracted with J. Roberts & Son, a London gun company established in 1959, to build Rigby guns.
 Paul Roberts, Joseph Roberts' son, took over Rigby in 1982 and operated it until 1997.
 D.H.L.
 Black's book, Great Irish Gunmakers: Messrs Rigby, 1760-1869, was published in 1992.

-In 1997 Paul Roberts sold the Rigby name and other intellectual property to Neil Gibson of Texas, but kept the right to continue building certain Rigby guns and rifles in England, while Gibson began making Rigby firearms in California.
+In 1997, Paul Roberts sold the Rigby name and other intellectual property to Neil Gibson of Texas, but kept the right to continue building certain Rigby guns and rifles in England, while Gibson began making Rigby firearms in California.

 In 2010, two American investors, Jeff Meyer and John Reed, acquired the assets of John Rigby & Co..
 They returned the manufacturing to London, J. Roberts & Son, and published the book Rigby: A Grand Tradition.
 The new owner also settled various trademark disputes and secured the historic Rigby archives.

-In 2013 Rigby was sold to L&O Holding that owns J.P.
-Sauer & Sohn, SIG Sauer Inc., Blaser, and Mauser which has historic ties to Rigby including a collaboration prior to World War I on the development of the Magnum Mauser action for the Rigby .416 cartridge.
+In 2013, Rigby was sold to L&O Holding, which owns J.P.
+Sauer & Sohn, SIG Sauer Inc., Blaser, and Mauser, all of which have historic ties to Rigby, including a collaboration prior to World War I on developing the Magnum Mauser action for the Rigby .416 cartridge.
 L&O repatriated Rigby entirely to London, where it now has an office, showroom, and a factory at 13-19 Pensbury Place, SW8, in London's Vauxhall district.